Macau is a beautiful city just a short 1-hour boat ride from Hong Kong.

-Through the vertical ladders of the tower’s mast, and gaze at the breathtaking views from that incredibly high vantage point.
+Through the vertical ladders of the tower’s mast, gaze at the stunning views from that incredibly high vantage point.

 8/ Macau Museum

 Learn more about the rich cultural heritage of this region.

-Discover the history of the territory as influenced by Asian and European (Portuguese) culture through various exhibits.
+In addition, discover the history of the territory as influenced by Asian and European (Portuguese) culture through various exhibits.

 9/ Monte Fort

 Don’t forget a visit to one of the most popular historic attractions in Macau – Monte Forte.

-This beautifully-preserved construction was originally built by the Jesuits to defend the peninsula from an attack coming from the water.
+Specifically, it was used to defend the peninsula from an attack coming from the water.

 Moreover, see the dazzling lights coming from the casinos spread over Macau, and stunning sunset views at dusk.

 10/ Kun Iam Statue

 It is perched on top of the lotus-shaped Kun Iam Ecumenical Center, which is also a religious artifact museum and library.

-This is one of the most iconic landmarks of Macau, which makes it a popular spot for those who would like to take photos of the riveting bronze statue facing inland.
+In particular, it is a popular spot for taking photos of the riveting bronze statue facing inland.

 If it piques your interest, take the time to explore the ecumenical center.

 11/ Macau Science Center

-The structure houses a planetarium, convention center, and exhibition center spread over an area of 23,000 square meters.
+The structure houses a planetarium, convention center, and exhibition center over an area of 23,000 square meters.

-The exhibition center has 5 floors filled with 14 galleries of themed exhibits, including those for robotics, food science, the environment, and a whole lot more.
+Specifically, there are 14 galleries of themed exhibits, including those for robotics, food science, and the environment.

-The convention center is usually where performances and lectures are held, while the planetarium is where you can watch 2D and 3D shows.
+On the other hand, the planetarium is where you can watch 2D and 3D shows.

 12/ Maritime Museum

 To illustrate, it is situated in the exact spot where it is believed that the first Portuguese traders came onshore.

-Other exhibits include navigational equipment and instruments, and a model of the oldest lighthouse on the South China coast, the Guia Lighthouse.
+Likewise, check out a model of the oldest lighthouse on the South China coast, the Guia Lighthouse.

 13/ Studio City

-The sprawling cinema-themed Studio City is a high-rise structure that integrates film and television production facilities.
+The sprawling cinema-themed Studio City is a high-rise structure featuring film and television production facilities.

 A visit to this palatial hotel & casino resort offers unique adventures that will make your Macau trip truly unforgettable.